-Here’s what you need to know about Widevine and how it works.
+Here’s everything you need to know about Widevine and how it works.

 Widevine implements a selection of industry standards to protect content as it’s transferred over the internet and played back on devices.
 For a quick overview, it makes use of a combination of CENC encryption, licensing key exchange, and adaptive streaming quality to manage and send video to users.
 The idea is to simplify the amount of work on the service provider’s end, by supporting multiple levels of streaming quality based on the security capabilities of the receiving device.

 To achieve this, Widevine protects content across three levels of security, simply named L3, L2, and L1.
-Your device will need to be certified to meet the full L1 specification if you want to stream HD content from services like Netflix.
+Your device will need to be certified to meet the full L1 specification if you want to stream HD and HDR content from services like Netflix.
 If your device doesn’t meet this requirement, it may not receive a high-resolution stream even if your internet connection and display can output it.

-To meet security Level 1, all content processing, cryptography, and control must be performed within the Trusted Execution Environment (TEE) of the device’s processor, to prevent external tampering and copying of the media file.
+To meet security Level 1, all content processing, cryptography, and control must be performed within the Trusted Execution Environment (TEE) of the device’s processor.
+This is to prevent external tampering and copying of the media file.
 All ARM Cortex-A processors implement TrustZone technology, creating a hardware separation that allows a trusted OS (such as Android) to create a TEE for DRM, and other secure applications.

 How Widevine is implemented

 Android devices support either L1 or L3 security levels, depending on hardware and software implementations, as does Chrome OS.
-Chrome on desktops will only ever support L3 at maximum.
-If your device is only L3 compliant, you’re capped at sub-HD resolutions.
-Only L1 secure devices with processing taking place entirely in the TEE can play back HD or higher quality content from Widevine secured services.
+The Chrome web browser on desktops will only ever support L3 at maximum.
+If your device is only L3-compliant, you’re capped at sub-HD resolutions.
+Only L1 secure devices with processing taking place entirely in the TEE can playback HD or higher quality content from Widevine-secured services.

-Perhaps one of the most important points to note about Widevine is that it doesn’t charge a license fee in order to implement its protection technology.
-So there’s no financial reason why smartphones like the OnePlus 5T are missing out.
+Notably, Widevine doesn’t charge a license fee in order to implement its protection technology.
+So there’s no financial reason why some smartphones are missing out.

 Widevine doesn't charge a license fee.
 Instead, hardware manufacturers only need to pass a certification process.

-If you want to check that your particular handset is compatible with Winevine, along with other popular DRM services, you can check out your smartphone’s level of support with apps like DRM Info, which is free to download from the Play Store.
+If you want to check that your particular Android device is compatible with Winevine, along with other popular DRM services, you can check out the level of support with apps like DRM Info, which is free to download from the Play Store.
 Simply scroll down to the Google Widevine DRM section and check what Security Level your device supports, just like in the image above.